Here are some examples of my non-fiction writing, which often focusses on sustainable agriculture or conservation.

 We need a plan, not just a ban The Biologist

-The future of GMO food Scientific American blogs
+The future of GMO food Scientific American

 Perspectives on organic agriculture and new plant breeding techniques Food & Climate Research Network